CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

 ---
 title: Upgrading from Quagga to FRRouting
 author: Cumulus Networks
-weight: 385
+weight: 407
 aliases:
- - /display/CL40/Upgrading-from-Quagga-to-FRRouting
+ - /display/CL37/Upgrading-from-Quagga-to-FRRouting
- - /pages/viewpage.action?pageId=8366642
+ - /pages/viewpage.action?pageId=8362918
-pageID: 8366642
+pageID: 8362918
 product: Cumulus Linux
-version: '4.0'
+version: 3.7.7
-imgData: cumulus-linux-40
+imgData: cumulus-linux-377
-siteSlug: cumulus-linux-40
+siteSlug: cumulus-linux-377
 ---
 Cumulus Linux 3.4 and later releases replace Quagga with FRRouting.
-This section outlines the upgrade process.
+This section outlines the upgrade process for users currently using Quagga.

 {{%notice note%}}

 These instructions only apply to upgrading to Cumulus Linux 3.4 or later from releases earlier than 3.4.
 New image installations contain `frr` instead of `quagga` or `quagga-compat`.
-If you are using automation tools to configure your network and are installing a new Cumulus Linux image, make sure your automation tools refer to FRR and not to Quagga.
+If you are using any automation tools to configure your network and are installing a new Cumulus Linux image, make sure your automation tools refer to FRR and not to Quagga.

 If you are upgrading Cumulus Linux using `apt-get upgrade`, existing automation that references Quagga continues to work until you upgrade to FRR.
-After you perform the following upgrade steps, your automation **must** reference FRR instead of Quagga.
+Once you perform the following upgrade steps, your automation **must** reference FRR instead of Quagga.

 {{%/notice%}}